xwp/wp-dev-lib/readme.md

 # ![wp-dev-lib](assets/logo.svg)

-**Common tools to facilitate the development and testing of WordPress themes and plugins**
+**Common tools to facilitate the development and testing of WordPress themes and plugins.**

+Great for adding coding standards, linting and automated testing even to legacy projects since checks are applied to new code only by default.

 ## Installation